JetBrains/compose-multiplatform/tutorials/Desktop_Components/README.md

-# Scrollbar usage
+# Desktop components

 ## What is covered

-In this tutorial, we will show you how to add scrollbars to scrollable lists using Compose for Desktop.
+In this tutorial, we will show you how to use desktop-specific components of Compose for Desktop such as scrollbars and tooltips.

-## Scrollbars applying
+## Scrollbars

 You can apply scrollbars to scrollable components.
 The scrollbar and scrollable components share a common state to synchronize with each other.
-For example, VerticalScrollbar can be attached to Modifier.verticalScroll, and LazyColumnFor and HorizontalScrollbar can be attached to Modifier.horizontalScroll and LazyRowFor.
+For example, `VerticalScrollbar` can be attached to `Modifier.verticalScroll`, and `LazyColumnFor` and `HorizontalScrollbar` can be attached to `Modifier.horizontalScroll` and `LazyRowFor`.

 ```kotlin
 import androidx.compose.desktop.Window